Stadium 974 Explained

 The stadium hosted seven games in the 2022 FIFA World Cup, including Brazil vs. South Korea in the Round of 16.[20]

-It was originally expected that the reassembled stadium would go to somewhere in Africa.
-Then it was to go to Uruguay, where it would have been used for the 2030 FIFA World Cup; however the Uruguay–Argentina–Chile–Paraguay bid did not succeed.[19]
-The future of Stadium 974 is unknown.
+It was originally expected that the reassembled stadium would go somewhere in Africa.
+Then it was to go to Uruguay, where it would have been used for the 2030 FIFA World Cup with the vacated land used by the stadium being turned into a waterfront development; however the Uruguay–Argentina–Chile–Paraguay bid did not succeed.[21]
+[22] [23] However in November 2023, ESPN reported that the stadium is still standing in its original site having been abandoned since the tournament with its World Cup signage still intact.[24]
+In December 2024, the stadium will host two matches of the 2024 FIFA Intercontinental Cup.[25]

 Tournament results